How to Wait

-But here’s what I’ve learned: this does not imply the inactivity I first thought it did.
+This does not imply the inactivity I first thought it did.
 Instead, it demands a manner worthy of the grace we have been given.
-For the people in Isaiah, before the cross of Christ, this meant leaning in to the prophet’s words of warning and assurance, and living within the covenant God promised them until the day of the Messiah.
-For us, as we have been saved by the free gift of grace by the death and resurrection of Jesus Christ, it means we lean in to the intimate relationship available to us with our Savior.
+For the people in Isaiah, before the cross of Christ, this meant leaning into the prophet’s words of warning and assurance, and living within the covenant God promised them until the day of the Messiah.
+For us, as we have been saved by the free gift of grace by the death and resurrection of Jesus Christ, it means we lean into the intimate relationship available to us with our Savior.
 We have been fully sealed with the Spirit, a power that guides, leads, and convicts our soul; a Helper that makes it possible to live our life under the fold of grace and speak vulnerably with our God.

 This is not inactivity my friends, this is a raw, strenuous, joy-filled activity.

 So, what does trust look like when we’re asked to be still?
 The same as when we’re asked to take the leap: obedience.
-The posture of our heart makes the difference.
+The posture of our hearts makes the difference.

 Isaiah continues on to say that those who wait will experience a renewed strength – a revival of one’s faith that fuels the fight against sin and a troubled heart by relieving our weary souls and empowering us to persevere.
 When we remember to seek God in all our emotional and physical battles, He gives us His strength to overcome.
-When we’re asked to be still, when there is no leap required, it still means we run to Him in prayer – we wrestle and walk alongside God as His sovereign nature softens our hearts, reminds us of His divine plan, and teaches us a new way to trust.
-A trust like God’s people in the old testament, one of utter blindness, but complete faith.
+When we’re asked to be still; when there is no leap required, it still means we run to Him in prayer.
+We wrestle and walk alongside God as His sovereign nature softens our hearts, reminds us of His divine plan, and teaches us a new way to trust.
+This is a trust like God’s people in the old testament: one of utter blindness, but complete faith.

 So, sitting here, I will repeat His goodness over my anxious heart.